MaudeWagner/CRgenetic/README.md

 (ii) assign CRgen status based on corrected individual slopes

+(iii) examine the association of CRgen with LIBRA using a logistic regression model

-(iii) account for the uncertainty in the corrected slopes estimated in the first stage using parametric bootstraps
+(iv) account for the uncertainty in the corrected slopes estimated in the first stage using parametric bootstraps

-(iv) yield associations of CRgen with LIBRA in forest plots (cf. Figure below)
+(v) display in a forest plot the association and the correct 95% confidence interval calculated using the total variance obtained by boostrap.

 Figure.
 Multivariable-adjusted associations between the baseline LIfestyle for BRAin health (LIBRA) risk score, its individual components, and the odds of cognitive resilience in ApoE-ɛ4 carriers.